Confidence Calibration in Vision-Language-Action Models: Experiments

 Focusing first on results using the confidence estimate from the current step, a clear pattern emerges.
-Across all 6 settings (3 task suites each with 2 model variants) and both metrics, calibration improves sharply from 0\% to approximately 50\% completion, then plateaus or deteriorates back towards the original level (left-most and left-middle plots in the top row of the results figures).
+As shown in Figure~\ref{fig:across_time} and Figures \ref{fig:across_time_spatial_quant8}-\ref{fig:across_time_goal_quant8}, across all 6 settings and both metrics calibration improves sharply from 0\% to approximately 50\% completion, then plateaus or deteriorates back towards the original level (left-most and left-middle plots in section (a) of the results figures).
 Beyond lower scores on calibration error, our additional plots characterize the improved probabilistic nature of the confidence estimates towards the middle of the task horizon.
-In the right-middle and right-most plots in the top row (titled ``Successful Trials'' and ``Failed Trials''), the gap between the average confidence on successful vs.~failed trials tends to be greatest around 50\% task completion.
-Additionally, considering the top row of reliability diagrams, we can see that the confidence estimates using the current step become far more reliable around this point: error for many bins is large at the beginning, then the difference between confidence and accuracy for most bins becomes smaller until the task is roughly 75\% complete.
+In the right-middle and right-most plots in the top section (a) (titled ``Successful Trials'' and ``Failed Trials''), the gap between the average confidence on successful vs.~failed trials tends to be greatest around 50\% task completion.
+Additionally, considering the top row of reliability diagrams (section (b)), we can see that the confidence estimates using the current step become far more reliable around this point: error for many bins is large at the beginning, then the difference between confidence and accuracy for most bins becomes smaller until the task is roughly 75\% complete.
 Near task completion, the gap between confidence on successful vs.~failed trials closes again, and reliability suffers as a result.
+These results suggest a practical recipe: let the robot execute a certified-safe prefix of the trajectory, and then assess its confidence and intervene if necessary.
+Such horizon-aware monitoring balances safety (no contact made during the prefix) with the improved reliability in confidence estimates that comes from extra perceptual context.